winter salad

 1 tablespoon capers

-1/2 bunch Tuscan kale, stems removed, greens chopped
+1/2 bunch kale, stems removed, greens chopped, massaged with olive oil

 4 green onions, thinly sliced